itsThien/AI-Portfolio-Group-4/DeepLearning-ITAI2376/Project1-CNN-Image-Classifier/README.md

-# Project 1 — CNN Image Classifier (CIFAR-10)
+# CNN Image Classifier — CIFAR-10

-## 📌 Overview
+## 📌 Project Overview
-This project trains a Convolutional Neural Network (CNN) on the CIFAR-10 dataset to classify images into 10 categories.
+This project builds and trains a Convolutional Neural Network (CNN) to classify images from the CIFAR-10 dataset into 10 categories.
+It demonstrates image preprocessing, model construction, training loops, evaluation, and visualization.

 ## 🔍 Problem Statement
-Build an image classifier capable of recognizing objects such as airplanes, cats, cars, and ships.
+The goal of this project is to correctly classify small color images into categories such as airplanes, birds, cats, dogs, cars, and more.
+The challenge is training a deep model that generalizes well on a diverse dataset.

-## 🧠 Methodology
+## 🧠 Approach & Methodology
-- Custom CNN built using PyTorch
+- Loaded CIFAR-10 dataset through PyTorch
+- Applied normalization and augmentation
+- Built a CNN with convolution, ReLU, pooling, and fully connected layers
-- Trained using Adam optimizer
+- Trained with Adam optimizer
-- Data augmentation for robustness
-- Evaluated on accuracy and loss
+- Evaluated using accuracy and training loss

-## 🧪 Results
+## 🧪 Results & Evaluation
-Placeholder results:
-- Accuracy: **~75%**
+Placeholder metrics (since training varies):
+- Training accuracy reached: **~75–80%**
-- Loss reduced steadily over training
+- Loss decreased consistently over epochs

-## 🧬 Learning Outcomes
+## 📚 Learning Outcomes
-- Understanding CNN architecture
-- Training neural networks in PyTorch
-- Evaluating classification models
+During this project, I learned:
+- How CNNs process visual data
+- How to build a full deep learning pipeline
+- How to evaluate image model performance

-## ▶️ Run Instructions
+## ▶️ How to Run the Code
 ```bash
 pip install -r requirements.txt
 python train.py